 This feature is important to consider if you live in an area prone to natural disasters or if the cost of building materials and labor in your area is increasing rapidly.
 It provides peace of mind knowing that you are fully covered in case of a loss, no matter the cost.

-Comprehensive Home Insurance
+What is Comprehensive Home Insurance?